HansOersted/G-pickup_and_drop/README.md

+Preparation: The robot lifts to the top.
 Step 1.
-Assume the reference.
+Obtain object's position + velocity + transfer to reference.
 Step 2.
-Move the current position to the top.
+[P controller loop] Track the object's position (x, y).
-Step 3.
-Track reference (x,y), do consider that getting down takes time.
+Step 3. getting down to the object, assume that the time getting down is negligible for reference velocity (dx, dy).
 Step 4.
-Suction activate.
+Activate suction.
 Step 5.
-Move to the top.
+Pick the object to the top position.
 Step 6.
-Move to the drop (x,y).
+Move the object to the drop position (x, y) while maintaining at the highest altitude.
 Step 7.
-Get down and release.
+Get down to the drop point (x, y, z).
+Step 8.
+Release the object and reset the robot.